Extracting the Delivery Service - Step 2, Split the database

 ...

-It now just defines values that correspond to the state of the Delivery
+It now just defines values that correspond to the state of the Delivery.

-no longer shares a table with Order
+Third, because Delivery no longer shares a table with Order the DeliveryService.scheduleDelivery() method can no longer load the Delivery.

-Instead, it must create the Delivery
+Instead, it must create the Delivery:

 public class DeliveryServiceImpl implements DeliveryService, DeliveryCourierService {